google-research/dialog-inpainting/README.md

 # Dialog Inpainting: Turning Documents into Dialogs

 ## Abstract
-Many important questions (e.g. ``How to eat healthier?'') require conversation to establish context and explore in depth.
+Many important questions (e.g. "How to eat healthier?") require conversation to establish context and explore in depth.
 However, conversational question answering (ConvQA) systems have long been stymied by scarce training data that is expensive to collect.
 To address this problem, we propose a new technique for synthetically generating diverse and high-quality dialog data: *dialog inpainting*.
 Our approach takes the text of any document and transforms it into a two-person dialog between the writer and an imagined reader: